Graduate Training in Neuroscience

 - the quarterly first-year laboratory rotation, with rotation talks attended by all students in the Program;

-- a weekly Program-wide journal club with presentations by students and proctored by a faculty member;
+- a weekly Program-wide journal club with presentations by students;

-- a biweekly seminar series featuring both outside and UW speakers;
+- a weekly seminar series featuring both outside and UW speakers;

 - a Program-wide retreat, combined with talks and a poster session where students and faculty can present their research.
 Thus, the Program will provide students with training and exposure to the most exciting and current research and concepts covering all areas of neuroscience throughout their graduate careers.